dunnx296/AngryBirdsMachineLearning2020/README.md

 ## Ground Truth Data Structure<a name="Groundtruth"></a>

-1. Ground truth data of game objects are stored in a Json object in [GeoJSON](https://tools.ietf.org/html/rfc7946) format.
+1. Ground truth data of game objects are stored in a Json object in [GeoJSON](https://tools.ietf.org/html/rfc7946) inspired format.
+The differences between the used format and GeoJSON are:
+    - The Polygon contours may not be closed, i.e., the last point in the contour may not be the same as the first one
+    - The point coordinates are in integer format, but not long, lat format with decimals
+    - The Ground object has an empty geometry element

 The json object describs an array where each element describes a game object.
 Game object categories and their properties are described below:
 	- Ground: the lowest unbreakable flat support surface
 		- geometry: N/A
 		- property: id = 'the unique id of the object'